-Based at our Gloucester hub, Graeme is the Engineering Service Lead for Cyber Protection.
-His focus is on delivering advice, consultancy and security architecture to customers and encouraging innovation within Roke.
+Based at our Gloucester hub, Graeme focuses on cyber protection – delivering advice, consultancy and security architecture to customers and encouraging innovation within Roke.

 What's your background?